EgosOwn/onionr/docs/onionr-draft.md

 Onionr nodes use HTTP (over Tor/I2P) to exchange keys, metadata, and blocks.
 Blocks are identified by their sha3_256 hash.
 Nodes sync a table of blocks hashes and attempt to download blocks they do not yet have from random peers.

-Blocks may be encrypted using Curve25519.
+Blocks may be encrypted using Curve25519 or Salsa20.

+Blocks have IDs in the following format:

+-Optional hash of public key of publisher (base64)-optional signature (non-optional if publisher is specified) (Base64)-block type-block hash(sha3-256)

+pubkeyHash-signature-type-hash

 ## Connections